ChrisFishCahill/managing-irf-complexity/README.md

 * Create a single lake version of the BERTA models from Cahill et al. 2021 so that one can easily run models for a single lake
 * Develop the necessary programs to evaluate harvest control rules for a collection of lakes given model fits from part 1
 * Build capacity within AEP so that they can implement assessments and harvest control rule development on their own

+Additional notes:

+* There are two .stan files in the /src folder.
+The first is BERTA.stan, which is the file used in Cahill et al. 2021.
+The second is BERTA_single_lake.stan, which is a single lake version of the .stan file used in the Cahill et al. 2021 manuscript.